 The ERC Scientific Council is sharing its tentative planning for the 2021-2022 ERC calls for proposals.
-In a special communication note, some of the main novelties are presented.
-These include amongst others:
+As of now, the following intended timetable has been presented:

 UPCOMING: GENERAL ERC INFO SESSION

-This info session will inform on the type of grants, eligibility criteria and evaluation process; complementing this information, a UT ERC grantee shares her/his personal experience during proposal preparation.
+The next info session, with information about the 2021 ERC call, will take place on November 13 2020.
+This info session will provide information on the type of grants, eligibility criteria and evaluation process.
+Complementing this information, a UT ERC grantee will share her/his personal experience during the proposal preparation.

 The Workshop ERC Advanced 2020 has taken place on March 12, 2020.
 In this Workshop, UT colleagues preparing an ERC Advanced Grant application had the opportunity to deepen their knowledge about the programme and address specific questions.
 If you missed the training moment but wish to proceed with an application, just reach out to email@example.com.